Medical Device Registration In Thailand

 Thailand is the second largest economy of Southeast Asia and is one of the leading medical hubs in the world.
 The Kingdom of Thailand is formerly known as Siam, is a unitary state at the center of the Southeast Asian Indochinese composed of 76 provinces.
 The capital and largest city is Bangkok, a special administrative area.
 Thailand is bordered to the north by Myanmar and Laos, to the east by Laos and Cambodia, to the south by the Gulf of Thailand and Malaysia, and to the west by the Andaman Sea and the southern extremity of Myanmar.
+The expanding interest in medical services in Thailand is attributed for the most part to the nation’s universal healthcare system.
+The system has three programs including the Civil Servant Medical Benefit Scheme, the Social Security Scheme, and the Universal Coverage Scheme.
+Together, these covers almost all the citizens in both urban and rural areas for Medical Device Thailand.

 Moreover, the growing population and prolonged lifespan of citizens have contributed essentially to the nation’s healthcare market.
 The ageing population can be viewed as one of the real catalysts for the demand of medical devices and medicine.
 It is evaluated that by 2030 roughly 25% of the population in Thailand will be beyond 60 years old.